 - But to me, it’s a most trivial thing that I’m examined by you, or by a human court.
 But I don’t examine myself either,

-- for I was – and am – aware of nothing against myself.
-But I was not – and am not – made righteous by this, but the One who examines me is the Lord.
+- for I have been aware of nothing against myself, but I haven’t been made righteous by this, yet the One who examines me is the Lord.

-- So then, don’t judge anything before the proper time – until the Lord has come – who will also reveal the hidden things of darkness and will expose the plans(2)“plans”, The Greek word here could also be translated “motives”, “counsel”, “purposes”, etc. of their hearts.
+- So then, don’t judge anything before the proper time – until the Lord comes – who will also reveal the hidden things of darkness and will expose the plans1“plans”, The Greek word here could also be translated “motives”, “counsel”, “purposes”, etc. of their hearts.
 And then appropriate praise will come to each from God.

 Don’t go beyond what’s written

-- And brothers, I’ve applied these things to myself and Apollos because of you, so that in us you might learn not to go beyond what was – and is –written; so not even one of you will be puffed up, favoring one over another.
+- And brothers, I applied these things to myself and Apollos because of you, so that in us you might learn not to go beyond what is *written; so not even one of you are puffed up, favoring one over another.

-- For why are you distinguished?
+- For who considers you better?
 And what do you have that you didn’t receive?
 But if you received it, why do you boast like you didn’t receive it?

-- For my opinion is that God displayed us (the apostles) last as proof,(4)“displayed… …as proof” is one word in Greek.
-It means to prove that something is what it appears to be, like men about to die,(5)“about to die” is one word in Greek, which could also be translated “condemned to death”. because we became a spectacle(6)“spectacle” The Greek word here is “θέατρον” (theatron), which both means “theater” and is the root of our English word “theater”.
-It can also mean a “spectacle”, like one would see in a theater. to the world, both to angels and men.
+- For I think that God displayed us (the apostles) last as proof,2“displayed… …as proof” is one word in Greek.
+It means to prove that something is what it appears to be, like men about to die,3“about to die” is one word in Greek, which could also be translated “condemned to death”. because we became a spectacle4“spectacle” The Greek word here is “θέατρον” (theatron), which both means “theater” and is the root of our English word “theater”.
+It can also mean a “spectacle”, like one would see in a theater. to the world, to both angels and men.